ahinkel/MilkyWay_2PCF/README.md

 # MilkyWay_2PCF
 A Two-Point Correlation Function study of the local Galaxy.

-More information coming soon. -ahinkel 2022-08-27
+Written primarily in cpp.

+More information available in each subdirectory's readme file.

+See also: http://dx.doi.org/10.17632/hx9tmcjtxx.1 for data.